Manitoba Highway 1

 Provincial Trunk Highway 1 (PTH 1) is Manitoba's section of the Trans-Canada Highway.
-It is a heavily used, 4-lane divided highway, with the exception of a short 18 kilometre section in the southeastern corner of the province.
+It is a heavily used, 4-lane divided highway, with the exception of a short 18 km section in the southeastern corner of the province.
 It is the main link between southern Manitoba's largest cities, and also serves as the province's main transportation link to the neighbouring provinces of Saskatchewan (to the west) and Ontario (to the east).
 The highway is the only major east–west divided highway in Manitoba, and carries a large majority of east–west traffic within and through the province.
 It has full freeway status sections at Portage la Prairie and Winnipeg.
 The total distance of the Trans-Canada Highway in Manitoba is approximately 490 km.
-The highway travels from the Saskatchewan border, west of Brandon, to the Ontario border east of Winnipeg, where the highway continues east as Highway 17.
+The highway travels from the Saskatchewan border, west of Brandon, to the Ontario border east of Winnipeg.

 PTH 1 is a very important part of the national highway system.
 It is the only road that links the province of Manitoba (and thus the entirety of Western Canada) with the province of Ontario, making it a major section of Canada's primary commercial and leisure route for all traffic travelling between Canada's largest cities, from Toronto and Montreal in the east to Calgary and Vancouver in the west.